cosmos-lang/cosmos-lang.github.io/space/quickstart.md

 We now add other callback relations and draw an image _img_ instead of a rectangle.

-The callback _keypressed(key,s,s2)_ gives the key, which we use to update the state (note that leaving it as _mouseup(x,y,s,s)_ is the same as asserting _s2=s_, i.e. not updating the state).
+The callback _keypressed(key,initialState,followupState)_ gives the key, which we use to update the state (note that by leaving _mouseup_ as _mouseup(x,y,state,state)_ we're asserting through the parameters that state stays the same, i.e. we're not updating the state of _mouseup_).
 Furthermore, the program ends if the user presses the escape key.

 We use a table as the state, with _{x=10 and dir='right'}_ being the initial state.

 It's important not to load the image in the _update_ relation, as it'll be called multiple times.

-(Be sure to include an image _b1.png_ in the folder, of course.)
+Be sure to include an image _b1.png_ in the folder, of course.

 ## World

-A good way to represent our game world (or simulation, UI, etc.) is by using a table.
+A good way to represent our game world (or the world of our simulation, UI, etc.) is by using a table.

 We then simply pass it to update and other callbacks.

-If the user wishes for non-declarative state, they can use the _mutable_ or _Var_ libraries, though we won't cover this in this tutorial.
+If the user wishes for non-declarative state, they can use the _mutable_ libraries, though we won't cover this in this tutorial.
 It's then possible to hold global variables and have a more traditional loop.

 ## About